cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/_index.md

 # Custom nameservers

-With custom (or vanity) nameservers, a domain can use Cloudflare DNS without using the hostnames of Cloudflare-assigned nameservers.
+With custom (or vanity) nameservers, a domain can use Cloudflare DNS without using Cloudflare branded nameservers.
 For instance, you can configure `ns1.example.com` and `ns2.example.com` as nameservers for `example.com`.

 ## Configuration scope